osmancakir/osmancakirioblog/content/python/python_3_functions_loops_lambdas.md

 ---
 title: "Python 3 : Functions, Loops, Lambdas"
 author: "Osman Cakir"
-date: 2018-12-02
+date: 2020-11-10
-description: "A few more python programming concepts for data analysis"
+description: "python programming concepts for data analysis; if, elif, else statements; for, while loops; list comprehension and lampda functions; map and filter functions"
 type: technical_note
 draft: false
 ---
+Original Publish date: 02.12.18.

 Please note, this is not meant to be a comprehensive overview of Python or programming in general, but this crash course covers the basics that you need to know when you work with the data.
 I am planning to provide some more python learning material that focuses on more of the software development topics too.
 However for now here we focus on **data science** aspects of it.

 Since I do not want to divide the topic into more sub topics any more, this notebook will be a little bit long and we will cover many stuff.
 Get your pen and paper ready to take notes.